dratdin/restaurant-menu/README.md

 ```

 After need to run react application
-(In production version of this project python server must return built react application
+(In production version of this project python or nginx(it's better) server must return built react application
 but in development mode we just run node.js server which work in proxy mode )

 ```